ilkkavir/ISspectrumMATLAB/README.md

 ####### ISspectrum #############

 The function ISspectrum is a graphical user interface for the spectrum calculation routines.
 Start the program by typing the command
->> ISspectrum
+> ISspectrum

 in the matlab command prompt.
 Use the command
->> help ISspectrum
+> help ISspectrum

 to get more instructions

 ISspectrum uses the GUISDAP function guisdap_spec to calculate the spectra.
 To calculate spectra with parameters not allowed by the ISspectrum GUI, you can call the function guisdap_spec directly from the matlab command prompt.
 Notice that there is no graphics available, you will need to also plot the data by yourself.

 ########## guisdap_spec ###########

 The main spectrum calculation routine is the function guisdap_spec.
-User instructions are available with the standard MATLAB help command:
+User instructions are available with the standard MATLAB help command

->> help guisdap_spec
+> help guisdap_spec

 Example:
-%

 % electron density 3e11 m^-3

 % electron temperature 1200 K

 % electron bulk velocity 0 m/s

 % electron-neutral collision frequency 0 s^-1
-%

 % ion composition 50 % 16u, 50% 30.5u

 % ion temperature 1000 K

 % ion bulk velocity 0 m/s

 % ion-neutral collision frequency 0 s^-1
-%
-%

 f=[-5000:5000];

 elec=[3e11 1200 0 0];

 ions=[.5 1000 16 0 0 ; .5 1000 30.5 0 0];

 radar=[224e6 pi];

-s = guisdap_spec(f,elec,ions,radar);
+> s = guisdap_spec(f,elec,ions,radar);
-plot(f,s)
+> plot(f,s)

 Routines for calculating the ion-neutral collision frequencies are also included, but these require the MATLAB aerospace toolbox.
 If you have the toolbox installed, you can use the function collisionFrequencies to calculate the ion-neutral collision frequencies.

 Example:
-%

 % ion-neutral collision frequencies at 100 km altitude on 1 Jan 2017

 %  21 UT at geographic latitude 70 deg and longitude 20 deg.

-%
-%
-out = collisionFrequencies( datetime(2017,1,1,21,0,0),70,20,100)
+> out = collisionFrequencies( datetime(2017,1,1,21,0,0),70,20,100)

 The output should be: